 Consuming heavy meals with little or no nutritional quality will leave you feeling sluggish and lethargic.

-Junk, heavily processed foods come with little or no enzymes to aid digestion, So they will sit in your stomach for longer whilst your body has to process more and more enzymes to break them down making you tired as your digestive system struggles to process them.
+Junk and heavily processed foods come with little or no enzymes to aid digestion so they will sit in your stomach for longer whilst your body has to produce more and more enzymes to break them down.
+This will make you tired as your digestive system struggles to process it all.

 Ever seen the pictures of the MCDs burger that gets left for a year and looks exactly the same as a new one?
-What has been done to it to prevent it rotting on its own??
+What on earth has been done to it to prevent it rotting on its own…??
 Now imagine putting that in your stomach.